keithdunnett/sgminer-recipes/README.md

 rigs, as well as those still debating whether to run mining operations under Linux.

 It's not a polished repository of code, rather some scripts, notes, tips, tricks and quasi-tutorials that seek to work with what we've got.
-There is no Makefile and no install script; to install a script scripts into /usr/local/bin so you can run it like any other program, just copy it there (assuming you checked the files out from git, which preserves permissions).
+There is no Makefile and no install script; to install a scripts into /usr/local/bin so you can run it like any other program, just copy it there (assuming you checked the files out from git, which preserves permissions).
 If you downloaded a script with curl or wget, you can make it executable with 'chmod 755 /path/to/file'.